Table of Contents

 WiFi Configuration

 The recommended way to configure WiFi is through the Portal with the device connected via Ethernet.
-If this option is not available, you will need to use the Manual Configuration guide to directly type in the WiFi details in the Player’s configuration file.
+If this option is unavailable, you must use the Manual Configuration guide to directly type in the WiFi details in the Player’s configuration file.

 HTTP Proxy